07 Oct How to recycle PLA 3D prints and turn them into new filament with Felfil Evo

 To check if the extrusion is going fine, if you don’t use Felfil Spooler we recommend having a caliper to measure the diameter of the filament on the floor.
 If it is too thin, increase the RPM or decrease the temperature, and vice versa.
 The filament diameter also depends on the surrounding environmental conditions, and there are no universally valid settings.

-It is possible to create new filament starting exclusively from recycled PLA, as we showed in our video guide, which we invite you to watch; however, to ease the extrusion process we recommend to use a part of virgin PLA, which is easier to treat.
+It is possible to create new filament starting exclusively from recycled PLA, as we showed in our video guide, which we invite you to watch.
+However, to ease the extrusion process we recommend to use a part of virgin PLA, which is easier to treat.
 In this way, the quality of the extrusion will increase further.

-Recycling the PLA with Felfil Evo, therefore, is easy: if you want to give your 3D prints a second life, we suggest you try a filament extruder!
+Recycle PLA with Felfil Evo, therefore, is easy: if you want to give your 3D prints a second life, we suggest you try a filament extruder!